seegerab/R-workshop/README.md

 The materials for the workshop include:

-1. **Code**: R markdown scripts that demonstrate the key concepts and statistical techniques and includes information on the basics of R programming and introductory statistics.
+1. **Code**: R markdown (.Rmd) scripts that demonstrate the key concepts and statistical techniques and includes information on the basics of R programming and introductory statistics.
 2. **Datasets**: Data for use during the workshop exercises.
-3. **Exercises**: Hands-on exercises to practice and apply what they've learned.

 You can find all of the materials in this repository.